Mexico: A Theocratic Model for Republicans

 It’s as though the Republicans ripped their policies out of Sepulveda’s pages and used them as their playbook.
 Sepulveda’s words contain the sounds of the same strand of blind theology that the W Administration used to manipulate the general public into a frenzy after the 9/11 attack, calling for a “crusade” and using it to justify the implementation of their long-planned, extreme, right-wing policies.

 Bush often used religious terms in grandiose statements.
-“This crusade, this war on terrorism is gonna take awhile.”
+“This crusade, this war on terrorism is gonna take a while.”
 “We will rid the world of the evil-doers.”
 His use of religious expressions gained him popularity among gullible groups of born-again Christians throughout his career.
 W’s born-again Christian fundamentalism helped him to become governor of Texas.
-“But I feel God wants me to do this, and I must do it.”
-It was the right-wing members of the U.S. Supreme Court who made him president.

 Once in the White House, W’s unreasoned policies fell straight into the greatest wishes of the likes of Osama bin Laden whose goal was to cause confusion and terror.
 What fundamentalist plans Osama bin Laden instigated, W unwittingly fulfilled.
 Leaders like these rely on traditionalism, meaning that they claim their authority derived from a religious text.
 In his essay, Fourteen Ways of Looking at a Blackshirt, Umberto Eco explains how this style of leadership is an early form of fascism.